 An FJC Donor Advised Fund is an efficient and flexible charitable tool allowing you to advise us to grant funds to qualified US and foreign charities of your choice at any time while enjoying immediate tax and investment opportunities.
 An FJC Donor Advised Fund also allows you to share the gift of philanthropy with future generations by designating successors to your account.

 This account type requires: a minimum establishing gift of $5,000; have a limited number of contributors to the account; and can only make distributions to qualified tax-exempt and religious organizations.

 FJC Fiscal Sponsorship Program

-The Fiscal Sponsorship Program (FSP) allows FJC to serve as the U.S. fiscal sponsor for charitable projects that have been approved for entrance into the FSP.
-The FSP allows us to accept tax-deductible donations on behalf of program participants.
+The Fiscal Sponsorship Program (FSP) allows FJC to serve as the U.S. fiscal sponsor for charitable projects.
+The FSP allows FJC to accept tax-deductible donations on behalf of program participants.

-Participants may be: U.S. start-up organizations that have applied to the IRS for tax-exempt status; one-time projects or small organizations, for which incorporation is not the right choice; or, overseas charities that do not have an "American Friends of" entity.
+Participants may be: U.S. start-up organizations that have applied to the IRS for tax-exempt status; one-time projects or overseas charities that do not have an "American Friends of" entity.
 The FSP is an efficient way to test ideas in the charitable marketplace.

 This account type requires: an application and approval by FJC for entrance into the Fiscal Sponsorship Program; an annual Agreement to remain a FSP participant; and reports to be submitted to FJC every six months outlining the activities of the project.
 Applications are reviewed on a rolling basis.